City & Area History

 In the wake of the Civil War, Springfield helped give birth to the Wild West era.
 In July 1865, the town square was the site of the nation’s first-recorded shootout.
 The incident between “Wild Bill” Hickok and Davis Tutt was also significant due to the incredible marksmanship exhibited by “Wild Bill” that made him known worldwide.

-Following a poker game in Kelly Kerr Saloon on Park Central Square, Tutt claimed Hickok owed him money and took his pocket watch as collateral.
+Following a poker game in the Lyon House on South Street, Tutt claimed Hickok owed him money and took his pocket watch as collateral.
 Tutt claimed he would wear it in public to show that Hickok didn’t pay his debts.

 The next day, from 75 yards away, Tutt fired a shot at Hickok, barely missing his head.
 Hickok fired back and killed Tutt with a bullet through the heart.
 The event made nationwide news.

-On April 21, 1870, the St. Louis-San Francisco line rolled through Springfield, establishing a new city, North Springfield, with Commercial Street as its downtown.
+On April 21, 1870, the St. Louis-San Francisco line constructed its railroad through an area north of Springfield instead of through Springfield itself, establishing a new city, North Springfield, with Commercial Street as its downtown in 1871.
+It was also known as North Town or Moon City.
+The main street through town was Commercial Street and its southern city limits were shared with Springfield at Division Street, named because of the division between the two cities.
+In 1887, Springfield and North Springfield voted to unite as one under the name of Springfield.
 Commercial and industrial diversification came with the railroads and strengthened the City of Springfield when the two towns merged 17 years later in 1887.

 Traces of the Mother Road are still visible in downtown Springfield along Kearney Street, Glenstone Avenue, College and St. Louis streets and on Missouri 266 west to Halltown.